Student-run Social venture Built for teens

 Pilot

-Computer Club leaders • Example High School
+3D Printing leaders • Example High School

 Impact metric: Finished projects & workshop participation